Funding, payments and learner fees – DQ1-2

 Re-enrolling a DQ1-2 learner

-Where a DQ1-2 learner requires further study to complete their qualification, their study can only be to complete courses that they have not yet passed.
-This can include content not yet studied or content studied and assessed, but requiring a re-sit.
+If a DQ1-2 learner requires further study to complete their qualification, they can only re-enrol in courses that they have not yet passed.
+This can include a course they have not yet studied or a course they have studied and been assessed for, but that requires a re-sit.

 A TEO enrols a learner in all courses linked to a 60-credit (0.5 EFTS) qualification.
 The sum of the course EFTS factors is 0.5 EFTS.